DolenDeori/mailtoall/README.md

 # Lets set up your gmail account
 - first go to your google account > Security > 2-Step verification and turn it on.
 - now in the Security main page you will be able to see App password.
-- now click App password , Enter your gmail password.
+- now click App password > Enter your gmail password.
 - Now select the app and select the device and click generate.
-- Now copy that 16 digit code and keep it with youself.
+- Now copy that 16 digit code and keep it with yourself.

 # Some prerequisite
 - you need to have python in your machine.